The Best Toddler Pajamas

 Last updated: The Best Toddler Pajamas 2019.
 Our top pick for best toddler pajamas is .Burt’s Bees Unisex Pajamas (2-piece set).
 These PJs performed well in our testing, are made of organic cotton and are reasonably affordable at $16.95 (some patterns/sizes are lower).

 Scroll down for our picks for Best Budget Toddler Pajamas and Best Toddler Pajama Splurge.
-New to sleep soother shopping?
+New to toddler pajama shopping?
 Read our 5 Things No One Tells You About Buying Toddler Pajamas.

 We researched 15 different brands of cotton toddler two-piece pajamas to see which were softest, shrunk least and didn’t break the bank.
 Of those, we narrowed the list down to the top five choices, based on our reader feedback, online best-seller status and availability.
 We purchased samples of each brand and then starting the testing: washing, measuring for shrinkage and gauging softness.